 - Analytics and Reporting

 RingCentral is designed for its users to make and receive phone calls with ease.
-The unified communication system provides a flexible, mobile and agile cloud hosted phone system.
+The unified communication system provides a flexible, mobile and agile hosted phone system.

 Users can select their phone numbers from a large selection of virtual phone numbers.
 RingCentral offers toll-free and vanity numbers.
 Users can add extensions to those numbers, so all employees are linked under the business’s central line.